Social Security Institution: Sickness

-Maternity Insurance
+Maternity insurance

 Maternity insurance refers to the sickness and invalidity statuses of an insured woman or the spouse of a male insurance holder working on service contract or who receives income or pension caused by the pregnancy or maternity status.
 Maternity insurance "starts from the date of pregnancy up to the first eight weeks or, in case of multi-delivery, up to the first ten weeks following delivery."
 They are also eligible for Temporary Incapacity Allowance.

-Long Term Benefits
+Long term benefits

-Old Age Insurance
+Old age insurance

 Old age insurance is a mandatory social insurance contribution that allows the insured to have an old age payment when they reach a specific age.
 Payment is available in pension and lump-sum form.

-Invalidity Insurance
+Invalidity insurance

 Invalidity insurance is a mandatory social insurance (with premiums) "that allows insurance holders to have invalidity pension provided that the status of invalidity is determined and certain conditions, are met."

 If the insured person is determined by the ISS Health Committee to have lost working power (or a minimum 60% earning power in their profession due to work accident or occupational disease), they may be eligible for a pension or lump-sum payment dependent on other factors such as how long they have held insurance.